saraansh1999/global-plus-local-fp-transformer/README.md

 # Setup
-The `requirements.txt` file can be used to setup a virtual environment.
+* The `requirements.txt` file can be used to setup a virtual environment.
 ```
 pip install -r requirements.txt
 ```
+* The imagenet model for CvT is used to initialize our training.
+Download the model from "" and place it in the `pretrained/` folder.
-The `MSU-LatentAFIS` folder is built upon the repository: https://github.com/prip-lab/MSU-LatentAFIS/tree/1d6e837651a1b5dac3bd48d672397f620bf9a0a5.
+* The `MSU-LatentAFIS` folder is built upon the repository: https://github.com/prip-lab/MSU-LatentAFIS/tree/1d6e837651a1b5dac3bd48d672397f620bf9a0a5.
 Hence to use it the setup described in the original repo will have to be performed separately.

 # Data